A typical modern DevOps pipeline includes eight major stages, and unfortunately, a release bottleneck can appear at any point:

 By analyzing and monitoring this data in aggregate, DevOps teams benefit from an actionable view of the end-to-end application delivery value stream, both in real-time and historically.
 This data can be used to streamline or eliminate the bottlenecks that are slowing the next release down and also enable continuous improvement in delivery cycle time.

 Analyzing data from the testing performed for a release, enables the DevOps teams to see all the quality issues in new releases and remediate them before implementing into production.
 Ideally preventing post-implementation fixes.

 In modern DevOps environments, most (if not all) of the testing process is achieved with automated testing tools.
 Different tools are usually used for ‘white box’ testing versus ‘black box’ testing.
-While the former aims to cover code security, dependencies, comments, policy, quality and compliance testing, the latter covers functionality, regression, performance, resilience, penetration testing and for meta-analysis like code coverage and test duration.
+While the former aims to cover code security, dependencies, comments, policy, quality, and compliance testing, the latter covers functionality, regression, performance, resilience, penetration testing, and meta-analysis like code coverage and test duration.

 Again, none of these tools paints the whole picture, but analyzing the aggregate data enables DevOps teams to make faster and better decisions about overall application quality, even across multiple QA teams and tools.
 This data can even be fed into further automation.
 For example:

 There are some great static analysis tools that can be integrated into the developers’ pipeline to validate the quality, security, and unit test coverage of the code before it even gets to the testers.

 This ability to ‘shift left’ to the Test stage in the DevOps loop (to find and prevent defects early) enables rapid go/no-go decisions based on real-world data.
 It also dramatically improves the quality of the code that is implemented into production, by ensuring failing or poor quality code is fixed or improved.
 Therefore reducing ‘defect’ bottlenecks in the codebase.